mmuratarat/mmuratarat.github.io/_pages/faq.md

 10. What is an inverse matrix?
 11. When does inverse of a matrix exist?
 12. If inverse of a matrix exists, how to calculate it?
+13. What is the determinant of a square matrix?
+How is it calculated?
+What is the connection of determinant to eigenvalues?

 [Numerical Optimization](#numerical-optimization)